I braid my hair to start to set three generations, woven. Rhythm.

+Two rehearsals done already, and it feels very soothing, but different.
 For the past nine months I was working on ‘The Ghomeshi Effect‘; a piece for six actors on how sexual violence is treated in the justice system, with the text coming from interviews with real folks.
 It was an intense and beautiful process, and many people feel encouraged, connected, and more willing to tackle the very real problem of sexual violence in it’s many forms and communities here in Canada.

 Except I’m not alone; I’m inviting my Grandmother, my Baba, and my mother into the process.

 This new self-choreographed contemporary dance solo is coming out of questions about my cultural identity in the current world, who I am as a woman, what stories and presence am I carrying with me from my ancestors, and frankly a response from losing my maternal Grandmother this year.
-I will be looking into themes of epigenetics, Ukrainian migration to Canada, U.K. thematics learned from my Grandmother and mother, what it means to come from a colonizer country (I was born in England) versus having oppressed Ukrainian heritage in my DNA, and taking inspiration and re-writing some of my mother’s poetry from her 1994 publication ‘Warm Bodies, Foreign Parts’ which involves some similar themes.
+I will be looking into themes of epigenetics, Ukrainian migration to Canada, U.K. thematics learned from my Grandmother and mother, what it means to come from a colonizer country (I was born in England) versus having Ukrainian female heritage in my DNA, and taking inspiration and re-writing some of my mother’s poetry from her 1994 publication ‘Warm Bodies, Foreign Parts’ which involves some similar themes.